julianrwood/MPAR/README.md

 # Dependencies
 - Pyqt5
-- qdarkgraystyle (This will get removed as I manually set the themes and stylesheets
+- qdarkgraystyle (This will get removed as I manually set the themes and stylesheets)
 - imageio
 - numpy
-- k-lite
+- k-lite: Download from the k-lite website
 - opencv-python

 # Look at the project